04.17.2025Articles

 pH and Time Considerations

-pH plays a crucial role in the production of EMC as it directly affects the performance of enzymes and the quality of the final product.
-Different classes of enzymes have specific pH requirements for their activity to be at its best:
+pH plays a crucial role in EMC production as it directly affects enzyme performance and the quality of the final product.
+Different classes of enzymes have specific pH requirements for optimal activity:

 • Proteases: Work best at a pH range of 5.5 to 7.0